What is Malaria?

 Frequently Asked Questions.

 - If travelling in endemic rural areas, carry a portable bed net and apply permethrin on it as well as to clothes.
+Do not apply permethrin on skin.

 During your visit abroad or after coming back to Hong Kong, if you have symptoms of malaria, seek medical advice immediately and inform the doctor of the places you have visited.
 Urgent blood tests may be performed and prompt treatment is vital.